diegoalarc/GeodesiCL/README.md

 Here you can see the <a href="https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/function">`functions`</a> contained in the package.
 Is it possible to read its description by copying to the console `? + function` or if you want to see an example just using `example(function)` like the following:

+###### Check out each example, since most functions work with data.frame that has a specific order for its data.

 `ARCH`: Rope reduction to elliptical arch.
 ```r
 ?ARCH